Dinstein-Lab/SSP_manuscript/README.md

 </div>

-# Simons Sleep Project (SSP) Analysis Tools
+# Simons Sleep Project (SSP)

 ## Overview
-The Simons Sleep Project (SSP) is a comprehensive open resource designed to accelerate sleep research in autism and other neurodevelopmental conditions.
-The project contains data collected from 102 autistic adolescents and 98 of their non-autistic siblings, offering unique insights into sleep patterns and their relationship with neurodevelopmental symptoms.
+The Simons Sleep Project (SSP) is a comprehensive open-science resource designed to accelerate sleep research in autism and other neurodevelopmental conditions.
+The project contains data collected from 102 autistic adolescents and 98 of their non-autistic siblings, offering unique opportunities to study sleep behavior and neurophysiology and their relationship with neurodevelopmental symptoms.
+All raw and processed data is freely available through the Simons Foundation Autism Research Initiative (SFARI).

 ## Dataset Description

-### Multi-Device Recording System
-The SSP utilizes three complementary devices selected for their ability to record and save raw sensor-level data:
+The SSP contains recordings from three wearable/nearable devices:

 1. **Dreem3 EEG Headband (Beacon Inc.)**
    - Electroencephalogram (EEG) recordings